Frequently Asked Questions (FAQs)

 There are at least 46 known cases where American adoptees have been deported.
 Adoptees have been deported to several countries including India, Costa Rica, South Korea, Jamaica, and Brazil.

 Deported adoptees are not tracked as adoptees.
 Legally, adoptees with orders of removal are foreign nationals of the country from which they emigrated from as children.
 As such, the known number of cases derives from adoptees who have spoken and/or had news coverage regarding their experiences and deportation.

 Family law in the United States as in other countries provides that an adopted child is legally provided the same rights as a natural-born child.
 For adoptees without citizenship, federal immigration policy stands in contrast to family law, maintaining differing citizenship between parents and their legal children.
 A person who is legally adopted from another country but was never provided citizenship can be denied many public benefits their siblings automatically inherit.
 This can have an inconsistent and destructive effect on family relations, and devastating consequences such as deportation for the internationally adopted person.

-There are cases of individuals without citizenship who were adopted from 22 countries including Argentina, Brazil, Colombia, Costa Rica, Germany, Guatemala, El Salvador, Haiti, India, Ireland, Iran, Jamaica, Japan, Mexico, Peru, Philippines, Russia, South Korea, St. Kitts, Ukraine, Venezuela and Vietnam.
-However, since the cases of adoptees without citizenship are only reported through adoptees finding advocacy organizations, there may be many more adoptees without citizenship from countries not listed.
+There are cases of individuals without citizenship who were adopted from 28 countries including Argentina, Brazil, China, Colombia, Costa Rica, Germany, Greece, Guatemala, El Salvador, Ethiopia, Haiti, India, Ireland, Iran, Jamaica, Japan, Mexico, Panama, Peru, Philippines, Russia, Spain, South Korea, St. Kitts, Taiwan, Ukraine, Venezuela and Vietnam.
+However, since the cases of adoptees without citizenship are only reported through adoptees finding advocacy organizations or media outlets, there may be many more adoptees without citizenship from countries not listed.
+As a result, this list may not be complete.
+We are always looking to ensure our information is as accurate as possible.

 Adoptees were legally admitted on either an immigrating visa or a non-immigrating visa, which is a requirement under INA320 and INA322.
 Due to changes in immigration policy some visas are no longer in existence due to being fazed out.